Revolved Side Angle Pose

 Your left hand should make contact with the floor on the outside of your right foot.
 Continue twisting to the right as you reach your right arm over your right ear, extending the fingers of your right hand forward.

-If you cannot reach the floor with your left hand, then you can place a yoga block underneath your left hand.
+If you cannot reach the floor with your left hand, place a yoga block underneath your left hand for support.

 Step Four